 - Reckless Gun Usage: Justified; the Air Police who capture Kirk don't know one piece of his gear from another, and a hand phaser looks more like an electric shaver than any 20th-century weapon.
 Still, they play with it casually and toss it around.
 If you watch their fingers, they come within a literal hairsbreadth of shooting him or each other more than once.

-- Time Travelers Are Spies: When the Enterprise accidentally travels back in time to Earth in 1969, Captain Kirk is considered a spy when he's caught infiltrating a U.S. Air Force base.
+- Time-Travelers Are Spies: When the Enterprise accidentally travels back in time to Earth in the late 1960s, Captain Kirk is considered a spy when he's caught infiltrating a U.S. Air Force base.
 (When an interrogator threatens to lock him up for two hundred years, Kirk ruefully acknowledges, "That ought to be just about right.")

 - Timey-Wimey Ball: Here's the solution to their little problem: Mr. Spock says that the best possible course of advantage is to use a slingshot effect like the one they used to arrive in the first place.
 Theoretically, the whiplash from the sun's gravity would send them into another time warp.
 At this point, Christopher asks what they will be doing about him and the guard.
-Spock states that for a moment, they will go into the relative past, and transport both the captain and the guard to points before they were beamed up.
-The events, though still in their minds, will not have occurred, so there would be nothing for them to report.
+Spock states that for a moment, they will go into the relative past, and transport both the captain and the guard to points before they were beamed up, so that the events will never have occurred.
+(It's never expressly stated if they remember the experience or not, but the scenes we see suggest they don't.)
 Don't think about it too much.
-You'll go cross-eyed.

 - Tractor Beam: The Enterprise uses one on Christopher's plane to prevent it firing its missiles.
 It's powerful enough to crush the aircraft.

 - You Have GOT to Be Kidding Me!: Kirk just gives an incredulous "What?" when told they've traveled in time.